• Skip to primary navigation

 • Start with raw, unroasted and unsalted nuts.
 If you pick up roasted nuts they will burn in the smoker.
 Also, if they are salted you are going to end up with a really salty smoked nut mixture.

-• Substitute other nuts for the cashews like Pecan Halves, Walnut Halves, Almonds (with skin to hold on the seasoning), peanuts, macadamias, pistachios etc.
+• Substitute other nuts for the cashews like Pecan Halves, Walnut Halves, Almonds (with skin to hold on the seasoning), macadamias, pistachios etc.

 • Allow the nuts to cool completely before enjoying them.
 The texture changes from soft when they are hot off the smoker to crunchy when they are cooled.